Discover more from Life from the Road Magazine

 We can't sit still for long so we're living life from the road again and here's where we've been so far.

-Donetta and I are so stoked because we’ve been able to get back out on the road and explore new places recently.
-It feels so good to be traveling again!
+Donetta and I are so stoked because we’ve been able to get back out on the road again and explore new places recently.
+It feels so good!